 - Listening, acting, and reflecting – activities during class time provide insights into information not available in readings and includes review difficult material to aid comprehension.
 Note-taking permits later reflection on lecture content.
 Listening to the professor lecture is the least effective learning tool for both students, however, and you should plan on coming to every class prepared to participate in active and reflective learning opportunities.

-- Quizzes will be due each Tuesday before class.
+- Quizzes will be due each Tuesday before class (for fully face-to-face semesters).
 Purpose: to assess reading and video comprehension and assure you’re prepared to actively participate in class activities with minimal lecture.
 (About 12, 20% of final grade.)
 Most weeks plan for 1-2 hours reading and video, 20-minute quiz.
 Quizzes are not timed, they can be taken twice, and the higher of the two scores is used for grade calculation.